Enhancing Quantum Annealing via entanglement distribution: Distributing non-local couplings

-Furthermore, when $\Delta t/\Delta t_M\ll 1$ we get the bound
+Furthermore, when $\Delta t/\Delta t_M\ll 1$, we get the bound

-This result indicates that the equivalent Hamiltonian approximates the adiabatic Hamiltonian for small enough $\Delta t$.
-We conclude that, in ideal scenarios (no noise and no limitations for $\Delta t$ or $M$), the Trotterized process is equivalent to quantum annealing.
+This indicates that the equivalent Hamiltonian gets arbitrarily close to the adiabatic Hamiltonian for arbitrarily small $\Delta t$.
+Thus, in ideal scenarios (no noise and no restrictions for $\Delta t$), the Trotterized process approximates quantum annealing.